zikreali07860786/Mirror-Magneto/README.md

 python3 generate_drive_token.py
 ```
 - Or Run in [Repl.it](https://repl.it/@linuxrepo/tokenpickle)
+	- If you run in [repl.it](https://repl.it/@linuxrepo/tokenpickle) than you have to get direct download link of `credentials.json` file.
+	- You can get direct download link from GitHub :)
+	- If don't know how, ask in [Support Group](https://t.me/linux_repo).

 ## Using service accounts for uploading to avoid user rate limit
-For Service Account to work, you must set **USE_SERVICE_ACCOUNTS**="True" in config file or environment variables
+For Service Account to work, you must set **USE_SERVICE_ACCOUNTS**="True" in config file or in environment variables.
-Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts
+Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts.
 ## Generating service accounts
 Step 1.
 Generate service accounts [What is service account](https://cloud.google.com/iam/docs/service-accounts)
 ---------------------------------